pixelbath/pixelbath.com-pyssg/src/pages/isometric-pixel-art-guide/chapter-2-basic-pixel-art.md

 The first thing to do is create a new layer for the artwork.
 Working on the background layer limits our ability to move elements around easily and quickly.
 You can click the New Layer button (<span class="icon icon-ps-new-layer"></span> on the Layers panel), .

 We'll start with an outline.
 The simplest way to outline an isometric shape is to think if it in two dimensions, skewed into a three dimensional perspective.
-Draw one side of the cube using the [2:1 lines discussed earlier][1].
+Draw one side of the cube using the [2:1 lines discussed earlier](#the-basic-isometric-line).

 We'll start with a plain line the width of our upcoming cube.
 Keep to the 2:1 pixel ratio.